 Ah – the bliss of writing outside! – sun on my face, the sound of trickling waterfalls around me and the scent of freshly budding flowers.
 Not bad at all, thank you.
 And it’s all down to my now complete tech setup, ready for the ravages of the road towards Syria.
 Continue reading The Tech Setup

 This question has fascinated me for a long time.
 Why does anyone do a Thing, when doing no-thing is so much easier, more secure, and more comfortable?

-- What makes a middle-aged man with a young family quit his steady job as a computer programmer and spend five penniless years retraining as a chiropractor?
+- What makes a middle-aged computer programmer with a young family do a complete career swerve and retrain as a chiropractor?

 - What makes a retired marketing manager, who had until his sixties showed little to no aptitude or interest for music, suddenly join a community choir?

 - What makes a woman in her thirties quit a lucrative career as a management consultant in the city to row single-handed across the Pacific Ocean, and become a United Nations Climate Hero for her environmental work?

 (These are all people I know, by the way, all great role-models.)

 Inertia, doing nothing, is the favoured course of (in)action for a human being.
 Inertia is defined as:

 The tendency of a body to maintain its state of rest or uniform motion unless acted upon by an external force.